userbradley/kubernetes-examples/README.md

 ## Why this exists

-I had trouble when learning Kubernetes with all the possibilities for the files, so I made this site (Will always be in Development) for my self and peers so we have a quick reference sheet
+I had trouble when learning Kubernetes with all the possibilities for the files, so I made this site (Will always be in Development) for my self and peers, so we have a quick reference sheet.

 ## Where can I access it